Is there a specific type of brain that has a drive to create, to innovate, and results in an entrepreneurial spirit?

 One example is Mark Brand, an ADHD social entrepreneur who has worked to create safe injection sites and access to food security.

-A VAST mind is a powerful asset, with divergent thinking, creativity, courage, adventurousness, integrity and persistence.
+An ADHD brain is a powerful asset, with divergent thinking, creativity, courage, adventurousness, integrity and persistence.

 However, these same traits, when managed and used to pursue a goal can lead to amazing things: an entrepreneurial spirit, the drive to fight for a cause, the invention of the newest must have gadget.

-The VAST/ADHD Entrepreneur
+ADHD Thinking: The Entrepreneur

 You know that little business that opened up around the corner?